How to position digital signage screens

 September 4, 2018

-Identifying the ideal position for adigital signage screen can effectively boost the impact of the messages broadcast, especially when this location is correlated with the target audience and the content strategy.
+Identifying the ideal position for adigital signage screen effectively boosts the impact of the messages broadcast, especially when this location is correlated with the target audience and the content strategy.
 On the other hand, the wrong positioning of screens can, far more easily, convey a poor image of the brand, confer very little impact on the messages broadcast and, of course, spoil the effort, time and money invested in a screen-based communications project.
 So, once you've asked yourself the right questions when it comes to choosing a location for your digital signage screens, it's essential to avoid harmful areas.

 Avoid placing screens too high